Case Study

 _

-The application calls on the Terraform Provider of the database instance supplier to create a new database, and then calls the Bytebase Terraform Provider for automatic management.
-The rest is pretty similar: Bytebase syncs database schema and the application initializes data.
+The application calls the Terraform provider of the database instance supplier to create a new database, and then calls the Bytebase Terraform Provider for automatic management.
+The rest is similar: Bytebase syncs database schema and the application initializes data.

-One small detail: if there are new changes being released during the creation of a new tenant database, this new change might be missing.
-Bytebase can detect such special situations and ensure that the new tenant database is consistent with baseline database schema.
+One important detail: if there are new changes being released during the creation of a new tenant database, this new change might be missing.
+Bytebase can detect such special situations and ensure that the new tenant database is consistent with the baseline database schema.

 _

-Longbridge Whale has migrated their entire database management process to Bytebase, from tenant database creation to the following management:
+Longbridge Whale has migrated their entire database management process to Bytebase, from tenant database creation to ongoing management:

 2. Bytebase automatically synchronizes the schema of the new tenant database to the latest version.